 We can see that this approximates a sine and cosine wave.
 This means that if we applied a sine and cosine signal to the input coils, the motor would rotate continuously - i.e. experience a constant torque - let’s call this torque Tmax.

-The 1HCL closed loop driver requires two types of tuning:
+The 1HCL closed loop driver requires the following:

 As described above, the purpose of runtime tuning is to force the drive into a known state.
 Runtime tuning itself consists of a number of different manoeuvres, however the easiest to understand is the zeroing manoeuvre.

-In order to perform a tuning manoeuvre, the M569.6 command is used.
+In order to perform a calibration operation, the M569.6 command is used.
 As per the GCODE dictionary, this command takes a driver address (P) and a manoeuvre number (V as in manoeuVre).
-The manoeuvre number of a zeroing move is 1, so to run a zeroing manoeuvre on drive 0 of a 1HCL board at CAN address 50, one would run:
+The manoeuvre number of a quadrature shaft encoder calibration move is 1, so to run this manoeuvre on drive 0 of a 1HCL board at CAN address 50, one would run:

 M569.6 P50.0 V1

-Note that the drive must be in closed-loop mode before this command can be run.
-See M569 D4 for putting a drive in closed-loop mode.
+Note that the drive must be in closed-loop or assisted-open-loop mode before this command can be run.
+See M569 D4 for putting a drive in one of these modes.

-Running this command should make the drive move slightly: this quadrature tuning manoeuvre will at most make the motor move 10 steps (however note the magnetic encoder calibration moves just over one full motor rotation then back again).
-You may get a warning at this stage, but this is nothing to worry about.
+Running this command should make the drive move slightly: this quadrature tuning manoeuvre will at most make the motor move 6 full steps in each direction.

 Duet firmware currently only supports tuning one driver at a time.
 This means that when tuning a multi-driver axis, one driver will move and the other(s) will not.
 If attempting to tune a multi-driver axis, please take appropriate mitigation to ensure the axis doesn't become stressed/misaligned when only one one driver moves.

-The table below lists the available tuning moves:
+The table below lists the available calibration moves:

 |Move ID||Move Name||Description||Required?||Movement performed||Time taken|